automerge/automerge-classic/BINARY_FORMAT.md

    object).
 3. The `obj` field of a `make*` operation is now the ID of the parent object, not the ID of the object being created.
+4. Assignments to the same property or list element: in the old format, we had to use the dependency graph and vector clocks to figure out whether one assignment overwrites another, or whether they are concurrent.
+In the new format there is a new `pred` property of operations that explicitly captures the relationship between operations on the same property.

 Open questions: